Weak porosity on metric measure spaces: Preliminary concepts and systems of dyadic sets

 The cubes $\overline{Q}_\alpha^k$ and $\widetilde{Q}_\alpha^k$ are respectively closed and open subsets of $X.$ The formula defining the \textit{half-open} cubes $Q_\alpha^k$ is more intricate, and we do not recall it here; see \cite[Lemma 2.18]{HK12}.
 For these three types of cubes, the following properties hold.

 See \cite{HK12} for a proof of all the above properties.
-The constants $0<a<A < \infty$ depend on the initial choice of $c_0$ and $C_0,$ but being $\theta$ so small ($\theta < 1/1000$), all these constants can be considered to the absolute.
+The constants $0<a<A < \infty$ depend on the initial choice of $c_0$ and $C_0,$ but being $\theta$ so small ($\theta < 1/1000$), all these constants can be considered to be absolute.